 You can use glob patterns for handling the branch names.

-See Branch workflows for more information about configuring pipelines to build repo branches.
+See Branch workflows for more information about configuring pipelines to build specific branches in your repository.

-Defines a container for all tag-specific build pipelines.
+Defines all tag-specific build pipelines.
 The names or expressions in this section are matched against tags and annotated tags in your Git repository.
 You can use glob patterns for handling the tag names.

-Defines a container for pipelines that can only be triggered manually or scheduled from the Bitbucket Cloud interface.
+Defines pipelines that can only be triggered manually or scheduled from the Bitbucket Cloud interface.

 For more information, see Run pipelines manually.